Transfer from Generali

 Q1.
 Please provide me with more details about the transfer?

-Generali has transferred the annuity policies issued by their UK branch to Omnilife.
+Generali transferred the annuity policies issued by their UK branch to Omnilife as of 31 December 2020.
 The UK branch of Generali is a representative office of Assicurazioni Generali S.p.A., which is authorised and regulated in Italy by IVASS (the Italian Institute for the Supervision of Insurance).